 Naughty Dog’s games had always been critical darlings, yet starting with the original Uncharted, they began to breed a curious weakness.
 Critics and fans alike praised them for their attention to detail when crafting environments, but I feel these tendencies, more often than not, ended up being their undoing – particularly once they began working with increasingly advanced hardware.
 Suddenly, the same company that could reliably create a new franchise with each console generation struggled to get anything done in the PlayStation 4 era.
 Given the extreme and frankly unethical crunch culture Naughty Dog imposed upon their team to craft these beautiful environments, I can believe that by the end of a given project, they completely burned themselves out and just wanted them to be over with.
 How did this manifest in their games?
 By ensuring they couldn’t stick the landing to save their lives.

-This weakness manifested itself as early as the original Uncharted, which pit Nathan Drake against Atoq Navarro in the most contrived action sequence the gaming world had ever known by 2007.
+This weakness manifested itself as early as the original Uncharted, which pitted Nathan Drake against Atoq Navarro in what was, at the time, the most contrived action sequence in the history of gaming.
 Subsequent efforts didn’t fare much better with the final stages of Uncharted 2 boasting subpar design, Uncharted 3 truncating its narrative, and Uncharted 4 reintroducing the much-hated quick-time events from the first game after the team seemingly learned their lesson.
 The final act of The Last of Us managed to suffer on all fronts, featuring story beats sabotaging Mr. Druckmann’s intents and fast-paced, action-oriented gameplay that the engine wasn’t meant to handle.

-Indeed, it is very telling that between the six Naughty Dog console games released between 2007 and 2017, only one managed to stick the landing gracefully – Uncharted: The Lost Legacy.
-Not coincidentally, it also happened to be the shortest game in the series, lasting for roughly eight hours.
+It is very telling that between the six Naughty Dog console games released between 2007 and 2017, only one managed to stick the landing gracefully – Uncharted: The Lost Legacy.
+Not coincidentally, it also happened to be the shortest game in the series.
 It was the only time Naughty Dog had a proper gauge as to how much mileage they could get out of their ideas.
-Whereas the numbered Uncharted installments effectively packed three hours of material into a fifteen-hour experience, The Lost Legacy never overstayed its welcome.
+Whereas the numbered Uncharted installments packed three hours of material into a fifteen-hour experience, The Lost Legacy never overstayed its welcome.
 It was compact, featured a charismatic lead, and knew when to end before getting monotonous.